Rhythm and Blue Jean Baby: Reception

 The single received favourable reviews, including from DJ and music journalist James Hamilton who, in his first column for Record Mirror, wrote "With a bass line not unlike ‘Bend Me Shape Me’ and some sexy stop/starts, Lynsey makes straight happy pop noises that sound fine to me".
 It was reported to be a dance floor hit according to a reaction report.
 Deborah Thomas, music critic at the Daily Mirror wrote "de Paul will captivate her adoring fans with this light, pacey rocker.
-It was also a Radio Luxembourg "Hot Shot" single as well as a BBC Radio London "Favoured Play" and play listed by BRMB (now Free Radio Birmingham).
+It was also a Radio Luxembourg "Hot Shot" single as well as a BBC Radio London "Favoured Play" and play listed by BRMB (now Hits Radio Birmingham).

 Chart performance

 The song reached no. 16 on the Poporama Swedish chart, and it reached no. 30 and spent two weeks on Capital London Radio's "Capital Countdown chart" (where it was wrongly listed as "Rhythm And Blue Jeans Baby") on 12 July 1975 (now Capital FM).
 It was also included on the "Disco Top Ten" as a breaker published in the British music industry paper Record Mirror.
 The song was playlisted on Radio London, BRMB and it was a Radio Luxembourg Hot Shot in June 1975, while still being played on radio stations such as Radio Mi Amigo a year later in 1976.